Robelto Hector

-Robelto Hector (born 19 December 1967) is a Nevisian politician and former leader of the Nevis Reformation Party (NRP) and minister in Nevis cabinet.
+Robelto Hector (born 19 December 1967) is a Nevisian attorney and politician who formerly served as a member of the Nevis Island Assembly and a minister in the Nevis Island Administration.
+He is affiliated with the Nevis Reformation Party (NRP), and served as the party's leader from October 2018 until September 2020.

+Career

+He was first elected as a member of the Nevis Island Assembly in the 2006 Nevis Island Assembly election, serving in the assembly until he lost his seat of St Paul's in the 2017 election by 11 votes.

 He was minister of communications, works, public utilities, posts, physical planning, natural resources and environment, agriculture, lands, housing, co-operatives and fisheries during the administration of Joseph Parry.

-He was formerly a member of the Nevis Island Assembly until he lost his seat of St Paul's in the 2017 election by 11 votes.
-He was elected party leader on 21 October 2018 at the NRP conference, succeeding Joseph Parry.
+In October 2018, Hector was elected as leader of the NRP at the party's conference, succeeding Joseph Parry.
 Hector was succeeded in the party leadership by Janice Daniel-Hodge in September 2020.

 Hector is an attorney operating his own law firm in Charlestown, Nevis.